Spring Cleaning Checklist: Room-by-Room Guide for Calgary Homes

 How long does spring cleaning take?

 For a typical Calgary home, expect 8–15 hours spread over 4–5 days.
 Tackling one or two rooms per session keeps it manageable.
-A professional deep clean covers the same ground in 3–6 hours depending on your home’s size and condition.
+A professional First Time Clean covers the same ground in 3–6 hours depending on your home’s size and condition.

 What spring cleaning tasks should I do every year without fail?